dAppServer/devops/docs/index.md

 it's now 10 hours later, you're questioning if you have the IQ to classify as a human, the README has broken your mouse finger... then in confused tiredness you just replaced a system library with a version that breaks your world.

-Lethean Builder, true to the meaning of "Lethean", to forget; is a forgetful & private builder that abstracts all that geeky stuff for a few reasons: `performance`, `security` & `Compute Reuse(e.g being kinder to the planet)`.
+Lethean Builder, true to the meaning of "Lethean", to forget; is a forgetful & private builder that abstracts all that geeky stuff for a few reasons: `Performance`, `Security` & `Compute Reuse (a.k.a being kinder to the planet)`.

-compiling takes time, uses power, it's also wasteful when repeated for no real reason, but most solutions to this get complicated, Dockerfiles are the easy way.
+Compiling takes time, uses power, it's also wasteful when repeated for no real reason, the solutions to this are too complicated for laypeople.

-It's not simple, yet.
+It's not a simple process, "ain't nobody got time for that".

 ## Cache all the things!

-Using our builder, with some adjustments to settings (a.k.a future features) we can do a full compile of our blockchain in just under 2 minutes, or about 15 minutes without pushing limits.
+Using our builder, with some adjustments to settings (*future features) we can do a full compile of our blockchain in just under 2 minutes, or about 15 minutes without pushing limits.

 The layers here enable us to deliver fast builds in an acceptable timeframe, instantiated from a terminal or script, on a framework that can be customised to compile literally anything, all options customisable.